 - Is there an age limit on this tour?

 - Of course not!
-Though this tour is specially designed for children between the ages of 9 and 14, anyone is welcome.
-Children under 5 can join us for free, but please be sure to purchase a reduced price Child ticket for anyone from age 5 to 14.
-Those who are 15 and up are considered adults!
+Though this tour is specially designed for children age 9 and up, anyone is welcome.
+Children under 5 can join us for free.
+Children age 6 and up must purchase tickets.

 - What if I'm an adult and have no child to accompany me on the tour?

-- This tour is specially designed to be on the level of children between the ages of 8 and 13, but anyone is welcome.
+- This tour is specially designed to be on the level of children age 9 and up, but anyone is welcome.

 - Do you have to be Jewish to appreciate this tour of the Jewish Lower East Side?